prithviKantanAAU/STSInteraction/README.md

 # Faust API

-This API allows to interact with a Faust object and its associated audio engine on iOS at a high level.
+This API allows to interact with a Faust object and its associated audio engine at a high level.
 The idea is that all the audio part of the app is implemented in Faust allowing developers to focus on the design of the app itself.

-For more details on how to create iOS apps from scratch using this tool, check the [`faust2api` documentation](https://ccrma.stanford.edu/~rmichon/faust2api) or the [*Adding Faust Real-Time Audio Support to iOS Apps Tutorial*](https://ccrma.stanford.edu/~rmichon/faustTutorials/#adding-faust-real-time-audio-support-to-ios-apps).

-## Using This Package

-This section is an accelerated version of the [*Adding Faust Real-Time Audio Support to iOS Apps Tutorial*](https://ccrma.stanford.edu/~rmichon/faustTutorials/#adding-faust-real-time-audio-support-to-ios-apps).
-We strongly recommend you to read it if this is the first time that you use this tool.

 ### App Set-Up

-Very little work has to be done to integrate this package to your iOS app.

-First, in your app configuration in XCode, make sure that the `AudioToolbox` framework is imported in `TARGETS/YouApp/BuildPhases/Link Binary With Libraries`.
-If you used the `-midi` option when generating the API, you'll also have to import the `CoreMIDI` framework.

 Import `DspFaust.h` and `DspFaust.cpp` in your project (this can be done simply by dragging these files in your project tree).
-Then, import `DspFaust.h` (`#import "DspFaust.h"`) in the file where you want to create/control the Faust object (e.g. your main ViewController).
-Make sure that the file where you import `DspFaust.h` has the `.mm` extension (this is necessary to be able to use C++ code in your objective-c file).
+Then, import `DspFaust.h` (`#include "DspFaust.h"`) in the file where you want to create/control the Faust object.

-### Using the API
+### Using the C++ API

-The current Faust API is designed to seamlessly integrate to the life cycle of an iOS app.
+The current Faust API is designed to seamlessly integrate to the life cycle of an app.
 It is accessible through a single `DspFaust` object.
-The constructor of that object is used to set the sampling rate and the block size:
+The constructor of that object is used to set the sampling rate and the buffer size:

-	DspFaust *dspFaust = new DspFaust(SR,blockSize);
+	DspFaust* dspFaust = new DspFaust(SR, buffer_size);

-The `start()` method is used to start the audio computing and would typically be placed in the `viewDidLoad` method of the app's main `ViewController`.

-Similarly, `stop()` can be called to stop the audio computing and can be placed in `didReceiveMemoryWarning` along with the `DspFaust` destructor, etc.
+The `start()` method is used to start the audio computing.
+Similarly, `stop()` can be called to stop the audio computing.

 It is possible to interact with the different parameters of the Faust object by using the `setParamValue` method.
 Two versions of this method exist: one where the parameter can be selected by its address and one where it can be selected using its ID.
 The [Parameters List](#parameters-list) section gives a list of the addresses and corresponding IDs of the current Faust object.